-Culture & Leisure Facilities projects include major maintenance, repair and replacement of Culture & Leisure buildings and facilities; park site acquisition and development.
-Culture & Leisure buildings and facilities may include gymnasiums, recreation centers, stadiums, ball fields, performing arts and cultural venues, etc.
+The Comprehensive Plan's Neighborhood Element provides that, in order for Myrtle Beach to become a sustainable community, neighborhoods must be protected, preserved, and kept safe, secure, and aesthetically pleasing, with well-maintained supporting facilities and with convenient connections to nearby, supporting land uses.
+The Culture & Leisure Facilities projects included in the 5-year plan address the elements by identifying and funding the comprehensive maintenance of facilities, repair and replacement of Culture & Leisure buildings and facilities, and park site acquisition and development.
+Culture & Leisure buildings and facilities that support our neighborhoods include gymnasiums, recreation centers, stadiums, ball fields, and performing arts and cultural venues.

-Renewal and replacement projects identified and funded in the plan consist of installation of rubber "poured in place" surfaces on the City's playgrounds and improvements and maintenance of recreation and park facilities throughout the City.
+Renewal and replacement projects identified and funded in the plan consist of improving the aesthetics and safety of our facilities via installation of rubber "poured in place" surfaces on the City's playgrounds and improvements and maintenance of recreation and park facilities throughout the City.
 Projects routinely involve re-sealing and re-striping parking lots, resurfacing tennis courts, basketball courts and hockey courts, replacing damaged play equipment, and maintaining beach signage and dune walkovers.
-Major recreation facility improvements planned include renovations of the pool locker rooms at Canal Street and roof replacement at the Whispering Pines Golf Course club house.